exonum/exonum-doc/src/advanced/timestamping-tutorial.md

    exonum-timestamping finalize --public-api-address 0.0.0.0:8203 --private-api-address 0.0.0.0:8094 example/sec_4.toml example/node_4_cfg.toml --public-configs example/pub_1.toml example/pub_2.toml example/pub_3.toml example/pub_4.toml
    ```

-5. Run the nodes, indicating the file to which the database will be written:
+5. Run the nodes, each in a separated terminal, indicating the file to which
+   the database will be written.
+To enable logs, use the `RUST_LOG` variable.

    ```none
    exonum-timestamping run --node-config example/node_1_cfg.toml --db-path example/db1 --public-api-address 0.0.0.0:8200